Fdawgs/yh-fhir-listeners/README.md

     -   Unable to provide clinician contact details for Encounter resources due to the following:
         -   In TrakCare a care provider has a mobile number field against them, but it is rarely populated
         -   There is no internal contact number field in TrakCare
-        -   If you want to reach say, a gynaecology consultant, you need to manually search a list on YDH’s intranet for their secretary’s extension number, and there is no indication as to how current the list is
+        -   If you want to reach say, a gynaecology consultant, you need to manually search a list on YH’s intranet for their secretary’s extension number, and there is no indication as to how current the list is
         -   Teams do not have a contact number
 -   Patient resources:
     -   Unable to provide SNOMED codes for religious affiliation as these are not in TrakCare (NHS Data Dictionary coding is provided, however)